 Let take the first step forward our financial freedom by saving now instead of waiting for disaster to happen.
-I’ve made a short list of many savings rules out to help you start your saving journey.
+I’ve made a shortlist of many savings rules out to help you start your saving journey.

-Patient is the word
+The patient is the word

 Saving a marathon not a sprint process meaning it will be painfully long but with great rewards at the end.
 In order for it to work for you, then you need to be realistic and be clear about your commitment.